lpolerecky/LANS/README.md

 # Look@NanoSIMS

-## Rationale
+## Summary

-Look@NanoSIMS, abbreviated `LANS`, is a Matlab-based program with a graphical user interface for the analysis of NanoSIMS data produced by the Cameca 50L instrument.
-Although depending on Matlab, which is a proprietary software, `LANS` itself is a [free software](http://www.gnu.org/philosophy/free-sw.html).
+Look@NanoSIMS (abbreviated as LANS) is a [free software](http://www.gnu.org/philosophy/free-sw.html) for the analysis of NanoSIMS data produced by the Cameca 50L instrument.
+Because LANS is developed in Matlab, you will need Matlab (core plus the image processing and statistical toolboxes) to run it.
+Additionally, you will need to have a LaTeX distribution installed on your computer to enable useful features such as export of images and graphs as PDF documents.

 ## Basic features